-The IDAT Program (the Program) provides involuntary treatment as an option of last resort to people with severe substance dependence.
+The IDAT Program provides involuntary treatment as an option of last resort to people with severe substance dependence.

-The NSW Drug and Alcohol Treatment Act 2007 (the Act) provides the legislative basis for assessment, detention, stabilisation and treatment in an involuntary capacity, and outlines the criteria for admission into the program.
+The NSW Drug and Alcohol Treatment Act 2007 (the Act) provides the legislative basis for assessment, stabilisation and treatment in an involuntary capacity, and outlines the criteria for admission into the program.

-The intention of the Program is to protect the health and safety of people with severe substance dependence who are at risk of serious harm while also safeguarding human rights.
+The intention of IDAT is to protect the health and safety of people with severe substance dependence who are at risk of serious harm while also safeguarding their human rights.

-The Program is available for people over 18 years of age.
+IDAT patients must be aged 18 years or older.
 The criteria for involuntary admission includes all of the following: